inmicro/Face-Mask-Detection-Raspberry-pi-2021/README.md

 Skip Over to 'Installing Prerequisites' if you already have your mind made up.

 This is a repository that is to run a Mask Detection System on your RASPBERRY PI 2 / 3B / 3B+ / 4.
 This has been tested on a Raspberry Pi 3B.
-It runs super smooth at 4fps.
+It runs super smooth at 10fps.
+Upon little overclocking, the fps is 23 fps

 It is very fast(<1 second for full detection), accurate( 3000+ images and 90% accuracy rate) and can be deployed in areas with heavy traffic (can recognise ten people at once).
 # Install prerequisites on your Raspberry Pi